daattali/beautiful-jekyll/resources_pages/install_ds_stack_mac.md

 We need a text editor to be able to write complete applications.
 One is available through Jupyter, but sometimes it is helpful to have a standalone text editor, for this we will be using the open-source text editor Visual Studio Code (VS Code).
 You can download VS Code at https://code.visualstudio.com/download.
 Follow the installation instructions.

-You can test that VS code is installed and can be opened from Bash by running the following command:
+You can test that VS code is installed and can be opened from Terminal by running the following command:

 ```
 code --version